 - The ability to provide effective written, oral, nonverbal communication with patients and their families, colleagues, health care providers, and the public.

 - An individual who poses a direct threat to the health or safety of others or themselves may be denied admission, progression or graduation.
 The college's determination that a person poses a direct threat will be based on an individualized assessment that relies on current medical evidence or on the best available evidence to assess the nature, duration, and severity of the risk and the probability that the potential injury will actually occur.

-In order to fulfill the requirements of the Medical Laboratory Technology program at Miami Dade College, students must be able to meet the following physical guidelines, which are based on job description from area hospitals.
+In order to fulfill the requirements of the Clinical Labroatory Sciences program at Miami Dade College, students must be able to meet the following physical guidelines, which are based on job description from area hospitals.

 Mental Ability : Follow oral and written instructions correctly.

 - Strength : Perform with or without reasonable accommodations.
 Manipulate equipment weighing approximately 25 pounds.

 - Manual Dexterity : Perform detailed, delicate, and difficult manipulative skilled tasks such as phlebotomy, pipetting, preparing and reading a microscope, and handling of test tubes.